jtonynet/cine-catalogo/README.md

 $ docker exec -ti cine-catalogo swag init --generalInfo cmd/api/main.go --exclude ./web,./tools
 ```

-Below is a screenshot of the latest documentation, which can be [accessed here](http://localhost:8080/swagger/index.html) with the project running locally.
+Below is a screenshot of the latest documentation, which can be accessed here on http://localhost:8080/swagger/index.html with the project running locally.
 For now, only the happy path is functional; new iterations will add observability, testing, and other components.
 <img src="./assets/images/screen_captures/swagger_01.png"/>

 <br/>